MateoLa/hello-plex/README.md

 7) Certificates Renewal

-Certbot certificates are valid for 90 days so we going to cron certificates renewal.
+Certbot certificates are valid for 90 days so we are going to cron certificates renewal.

 ```sh
 sudo cp nginx/cron-job /etc/cron.d
 sudo service cron restart
 ```

+Email cron-job results.
+A solution like ssmtp, sendmail, postfix or other has to be configured in your server.<br>
+Ssmtp is the easiest.

 Install ssmtp